Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 So, for your flooring job, you can either choose from Numax or Freeman, both are ready to provide the same job satisfaction you need.

 It depends on the size and nature of the project you’re going to handle.
 If you are a DIYer and need to install hardwood floors for a single room, it might seem cheaper to rent a floor nailer than buy one.
-However, if you compare the price of the tool, especially the Numax floor nailer, you may find that the cost of rent for three or more days is equal to the price of a new device.
-If you’re a professional manufacturer, buying a hardwood flooring nailer will be the best way then rent.

-Q. Is the Numax SFL618 compatible with every nail brand on the market?
+Is the Numax SFL618 compatible with every nail brand on the market?

 Of course!
 You could use any generic brand, like Bostitch floor nails or staples, to drive with the Numax flooring nailer.

-Q. Can I use finish or brad nails in this gun?
+Can I use finish or brad nails in this gun?

-Q. Should I use staples or nails for hardwood flooring?
+Should I use staples or nails for hardwood flooring?

 There are two kinds of hardwood floors – solid and engineered.
 Generally, nails that are also known as cleats in solid wood floors and staples for plywood or engineered boards should be used.
-However, both staples and cleats could be used for both floor types.
-Due to the need for a vapor barrier, it is important to use only the recommended length of the nails and staples so that they can only reach the subfloor.

-Q. What should be the correct size of nails for 3/4 inch hardwood flooring?
+What should be the correct size of nails for 3/4 inch hardwood flooring?

 When building 3/4 “solid wood flooring over a subfloor with floor joists, or when building 3/4” flooring over a concrete slab, over two 1/2 “plywood layers, you could use 2-inch long cleats.

-A review on unboxing the Numax SFL618 Flooring Nailer you may check-
+Unboxing the Numax SFL618 Flooring Nailer [Video]

 Final Thoughts

-Why would you waste your money renting one or attempting to get the job done by all those poor-quality flooring nailers on the market?
+Why would you waste your money renting one or attempting to get the job done with all those poor-quality flooring nailers on the market?
 Make every penny count and buy the one that offers you the best.
 And if you want the best flooring nailer at a reasonable price, you can rely on the NuMax SFL618 3-in-1 pneumatic flooring nailer/stapler with your eyes closed.

 If you’re reading this post word by word, it should be clear to you why the brand is unique from others.
 However, if you want more research on it, you can ask your neighbors.
 I think you’ll be getting positive feedback.